AlaskaAirlines/auro-badge/docs/partials/index.md

 ## Label option

-Use the `label` property for a text label experience.
+Use the `label` attribute for a text label experience.
 The last example illustrates a customized version.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/label.html) -->